Try Hubstaff for 14 days

 No credit card required

-The old expression “The whole is greater than the sum of its parts” rings particularly true when you’re building a skilled project management team.
-Without making sure you’ve covered key project members’ roles and responsibilities it’s like navigating a boat without a crew.
+The old expression “The whole is greater than the sum of its parts” rings particularly true when building a skilled project management team.
+Without making sure you’ve covered key project members’ roles and responsibilities, it’s like navigating a boat without a crew.

-Besides being able to run a project, an experienced and well-balanced team can think creatively, take calculated risks, and bring their shared strengths together to make projects easier, more efficient and, ultimately, successful for everyone involved.
+Besides being able to run a project, an experienced and well-balanced team can think creatively, take calculated risks, and bring their shared strengths together to make projects more manageable, more efficient, and, ultimately, successful for everyone involved.

 So where do you begin?
 If you don’t already have a team in place, you’ll want to create a project management team structure.
 This can be accomplished with some key team members: